GaloyMoney/blink/apps/pay/README.md

 ## How to run this repo locally ?

-`.env.local` is set with values that works for local dev.
+`.env.local` is set with values that work for local dev.

 for staging, use `.env.local` with the following properties